LAST UPDATED NOVEMBER 5, 2017 AT 10:47 P.M.

 You might even be a power user and not even know it.
 A router that can handle streaming and gaming on multiple devices simultaneously is becoming a more mainstream expectation.

 Even if you are someone who wants a basic setup for your cord cutting household, there are two features that are favorites among power users that you’ll want to look for.
+These two features are Quality of Service (QoS) and Beamforming.

 Quality of Service (QoS) feature for better HD Streaming